VishalMandrai/Spam-Message-Classifier_NLP-Problem/README.md

 ---

 <p><h3> SMS spam is any unwanted or unsolicited text message sent indiscriminately to your mobile phone, often for commercial purposes.
-It can take the form of a simple message, a link to a number to call or text, a link to a website for more information or a link to a website to download an application.<.h3></p> <br><br>
+It can take the form of a simple message, a link to a number to call or text, a link to a website for more information or a link to a website to download an application.</h3></p>

 ![spam_sms 2](https://user-images.githubusercontent.com/72686156/105334581-0e516180-5bfd-11eb-9e43-e45961692e44.png)